 When you have young children, and your health declines or a traumatic illness leaves you incapacitated, you should give someone the authority to make critical medical decisions.
 You could assign one of your children to be an agent in your health care power of attorney form.
 This will allow them to give your consent to X-rays, certain medications, life-prolonging treatments, and other medical decisions.

-Protect Your Child’s Future With the Help of a Charlotte Estate Planning Attorney
+Protect Your Child’s Future With Charlotte Estate Planning

 When you have minor children, having a sound estate plan protects your children should you become incapacitated or pass away.
 However, the elements of your estate plans may not always be clear.
 With many potential options available, understanding which aspects should be included as part of your will could make all the difference.